mikii123/lelware-sdk/README.md

 because their shape doesn't fit a generated JSON round-trip: `Authentication` (login/register), `Storage` + `SharedStorage` (presigned multipart), `Realtime`, `Matchmaking` and `GameSession` — the portal keeps these out of the generated document.
-Everything else — the static endpoints (`GetSettings`, player-data CRUD) and the project's custom-script routes — is generated.
+Everything else — the static endpoints (`GetSettings`, player-data CRUD, project-data CRUD) and the project's custom-script routes — is generated.

 1. In the portal, set the API key in `appsettings` (`Api:Key`).
 2. In Unity: `Tools > Lelware > Generate SDK from Portal` → fill in the **Base URL**, the